hashicorp/terraform/website/source/docs/enterprise/user-accounts/index.html.md

 # User Accounts in Terraform Enterprise

-Users are the main identity system in Terrafgorm Enterprise.
+Users are the main identity system in Terraform Enterprise.
 A user can be a member of multiple [organizations](/docs/enterprise/organizations), as well as individually collaborate on various resources.